 Midway District Southwest is a suburban neighborhood (based on population density) located in San Diego, California.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 Midway District Southwest real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Midway District Southwest neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Midway District Southwest neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 In Midway District Southwest, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Midway District Southwest is very tight compared to the demand for property here.

-Midway District Southwest is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Midway District Southwest neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Midway District Southwest is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Did you know that the Midway District Southwest neighborhood has more Danish and Austrian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Midway District Southwest neighborhood has more Armenian and Danish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.8% of this neighborhood's residents have Danish ancestry and 1.0% have Austrian ancestry.
+In fact, 1.3% of this neighborhood's residents have Armenian ancestry and 2.0% have Danish ancestry.

 Midway District Southwest is also pretty special linguistically.
 Significantly, 7.3% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 99.6% of the neighborhoods in America.